The first email was sent in 1971.

-Another option is to verify an email after a form is submitted by using our Submission Verifier app.
-With this app, form respondents can submit their form but will need to verify their email immediately afterward.
+Another option is to verify an email after a form is submitted by using our Submission Verifier.
+With this feature, form respondents can submit their form but will need to verify their email immediately afterward.

-If your team prefers to be notified about form submissions all at once, then be sure to check out our Daily Digest app.
+If your team prefers to be notified about form submissions all at once, then be sure to check out our Daily Digest feature.

-With this app, teams can opt to receive an overview of their submissions on a daily, weekly, or monthly basis.
+With Daily Digest, teams can opt to receive an overview of their submissions on a daily, weekly, or monthly basis.
 That way, their inboxes aren’t flooded with notifications, yet they never miss out on what’s happening.